-To enrich the hiker experience, a mobile application available for free on the App Store and Google Play platforms will be initiated.
-It will contain additional information about the launching sites and offer the visitor a privileged look at this time through the testimonies of several contemporary residents of these events (the construction of bases, the flying bomb tests and shots, the bombings, the launching sites in the post-war period, etc.).
+To enrich the hiker experience, a mobile application available for free on the App Store and Google Play platforms has been initiated.
+It contain additional information about the launching sites and offer the visitor a privileged look at this time through the testimonies of several contemporary residents of these events (the construction of bases, the flying bomb tests and shots, the bombings, the launching sites in the post-war period, etc.).

 In addition to this free access to the year, guided tours organized by the Community of Communes Interregional Aumale - Blangy-sur-Bresle are provided on certain dates.
 In the context of annual events or commemorations (such as the European Heritage Days or the 8 th May commemorations), the hiking circuit is highlighted.

-For the moment in the development phase, the historical and memorial hiking route will be inaugurated on the 15 th June 2019, symbolic date because it is the 75 th anniversary of the first shots of V1.
+The historical and memorial hiking route was inaugurated on the 15 th June 2019, symbolic date because it is the 75 th anniversary of the first shots of V1.

 The environmental part of the project

 The hiking route around the remains of the V1 launching bases has an important environmental dimension.
 Such a project can not succeed without participate to the environmental balance of the territory, the enhancement is also to protect the huge biodiversity of the forest of Eu and the valleys of Bresle and Yères.